sekar3s/Terraform-Lab/Lab/Lab 04 - Deploying Resources.md

 ssh <username>@<vmEndpoint value>
 ```

-6. When prompted, enter yes

-7. Enter the password value, which can be found from the output of terraform apply
+6. Enter the password value when prompted, which can be found from the output of terraform apply.
+You can also find the value of the VM password from the value of Key Vault secret "admin-pw".

 #### <ins> CHECKPOINT 2 <ins>